Indiana University students, faculty and staff have joined in the fight to save the honey bee.

 With Symes’ help, Sodeman has learned that bees pick up on nerves, so he’s worked to keep his anxiety in check when handling the small creatures.
 It’s just one of the many things he’s been learning this summer.“

-You do learn a lot when you are right up close next to them — when they poke their heads up out of the frame, when they catch on that you are spraying smoke on them and that nothing is actually wrong, when they are at the front entrance of their hive and they stick their tails up to let the other bees know that this is an entrance,” he said.
+You do learn a lot when you are right up close next to them — when they poke their heads up out of the frame, when they catch on that you are spraying smoke from a bee smoker on them and that nothing is actually wrong, when they are at the front entrance of their hive and they stick their tails up to let the other bees know that this is an entrance,” he said.
 “Also, if you pick up some frames you can see bees sticking their heads into the cells, and that means they are actually cleaning the cells and making honey or feeding babies.“

 Just little things like that are cool.
 You don’t really see that so much in a video, but you see that when it’s right up in your face and there are bees crawling all over the place.”